Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/RadioButton.md

 ## Responding to StateChangedEvent
 RadioButton has the following eight states `Normal`, `Focused`, `Disabled`, `Selected`, `Pressed`, `DisabledFocused`, `SelectedFocused`, and `DisabledSelected`.
-When you change the RadioButton state to focus or disable, the RadioButton instance receives a state changed event:
+When you change the radio button state to focus or disable, the radio button instance receives a state changed event:

 ```cs
 RadioButton button = new RadioButton();